-History of Dining Tables
+History Of Dining Tables

-Initially shapes were big and rectangular which enabled the head of the household to occupy the end of the table, giving him the privileged position of viewing all of his guests at once.
-Back then, families were not only larger, but immediate and extended family invariably lived together in one group.
-As a result, the table was the centrepiece of a dining hall and meal times were as much about socialising as they were about great food and drink.
+Initially shapes were big and rectangular which enabled the head of the household to occupy the top end, giving him the privileged position of viewing all of his guests at once.
+Back then families were not only larger, but extended family habitually lived together in one community.
+As a result the table acted as the centrepiece of the dining hall, with mealtimes just as much about socialising as they were about food and drink.

 As time passed, the Romans introduced the circular model to Italy, an invention that continues to endure as a popular alternative to conventional rectangular dining tables.
 Circular designs allow each seated member of the party to have equal view of other diners, without the need for an obligatory host or head of the table.
 This undoubtedly produces a more informal, relaxed, and egalitarian atmosphere that is more in keeping with contemporary dining habits.
 Our round dining tables represent a stylish throwback to the middle ages, when revelry and feasting was the order of the day.

 When looking at the designs of modern day dining tables it cannot be denied that we’ve come a long way from ancient civilisation, as well as the ornately decorative designs of the much more recent Victorian era.
 With state-of-the-art materials and the latest technological processes, we’re now bombarded with an exciting array of styles, sizes and materials to adorn our dining furniture, catering to a broad spectrum of individual tastes and requirements.

 Pairing clear glass with a stylishly sculpted polished chrome frame, the Alaska Round Glass Table (pictured) is great example of a modern model that could only have been dreamt of by our ancestors.